 7 receives a second blue card in the same match

-A player is shown the blue card and temporarily excluded from play if he/she commits any of the following offences:
+A player is either shown a yellow card or a blue card (and temporarily excluded from play) if he/she commits any of the following offences at the referee’s discretion:

 1 is guilty of unsporting behaviour